 Lei sews beads on expensive designer bridal gowns at a sweatshop in Toronto.
 Alone and new to Canada, she spends much of her time wistfully thinking of her deceased mother.
 Then Lei is given a special job: she must sew real Akoya pearls and Austrian crystals onto a wedding gown that will sell for $52,000.
 All seems to be going well, until some of the crystals go missing.

 Clara’s high school social life is overtaking her homework.
 Her harried mother is growing concerned.
-But what Clara’s mother doesn’t know are the plans of two “friends” to make her daughter more “sexy.”
+But what Clara’s mother doesn’t know about are the plans of two “friends” to make her daughter more “sexy.”
 After buying a thong and push-up bra and undergoing a transformation, the “friends” want to help Clara find a boyfriend.
 But Clara isn’t so sure she wants to have a “sexy photo” taken after all…

 Valerie has just had a baby and is coming home from the hospital.
 Her husband announces that he needs her to look “fabulous” at a gala dinner that is important for his job.
 Can she do it?
 Hmmm.
 Valerie was planning to get-her-body-back anyway…but can she do it in six weeks?